atlassian/extract-react-types/README.md

 # Kind 2 String - a parser for extract-react-types

-Kind 2 Strong is designed to take the data structures outputted by [extract-react-tyes]() and convert it down to a (useful) string, as well as performing safe traversal through the output of `extract-react-types` so that trying to display information in your docs
+Kind 2 String is designed to take the data structures outputted by [extract-react-tyes](https://www.npmjs.com/package/extract-react-types) and convert it down to a (useful) string, as well as performing safe traversal through the output of `extract-react-types` so that trying to display information in your docs

 It exposes a convert method which allows you to ensure the data structure resolves to a string.
 It also exposes its converter object, allowing you to overwrite converters of your choice, if you wish to perform some other action other than the default string converter.